 Conclusion

 Docker Compose is a dynamic tool that simplifies the process of managing complex multi-container applications.
 Its features make it an invaluable asset for any development team embracing containerisation.
-So, embrace this tool to accelerate the Software Development lifecycle and enhance the overall containerisation experience.
+To fully grasp the power of Docker, it’s also essential to know the difference between Containerd and Docker, which can help enhance the overall containerisation experience and accelerate the Software Development lifecycle.

 Register now for our Continuous Integration Training with TeamCity Course and learn how to build dynamic applications!